-It's clear, in light of this distinction, that one can be a scientific gnostic and a constructive empiricist — one would simply choose to have beliefs that go beyond what science is aiming at.
+It’s clear, in light of this distinction, that one can be a scientific gnostic and a constructive empiricist—one would simply choose to have beliefs that go beyond what science is aiming at.
 There is, of course, a connection between the scientific realist/constructive empiricist dichotomy and the scientific gnostic/scientific agnostic dichotomy:

 Scientific realists think that the scientific gnostic truly understands the character of the scientific enterprise, and that the scientific agnostic does not.
 The constructive empiricist thinks that the scientific gnostic may or may not understand the scientific enterprise, but that s/he adopts beliefs going beyond what science itself involves or requires for its pursuit. (van Fraassen 1998, 213–214)

 A final point to make about aims is that the constructive empiricist distinguishes between the aim of an individual scientist or group of scientists (which may be fame, glory, or what have you) and the aim of science itself.
 The aim of science determines what counts as success in the enterprise of science as such (van Fraassen 1980, 8).
-Because the constructive empiricist does not identify the aim of science with whatever goals the majority of scientists may have, he denies that constructive empiricism is a thesis in sociology subject to the kind of empirical confirmation or disconfirmation any scientific thesis faces.
-Instead, constructive empiricism is to be understood as a philosophical description of science that seeks to explain how an empiricist can regard the activity of science as consistent with the empiricist's own standards of rational activity.
+Because constructive empiricists do not identify the aim of science with whatever goals the majority of scientists may have, they deny that constructive empiricism is a thesis in sociology subject to the kind of empirical confirmation or disconfirmation any scientific thesis faces.
+Instead, constructive empiricism is to be understood as a philosophical description of science that seeks to explain how an empiricist can regard the activity of science as consistent with the empiricist’s own standards of rational activity.
 Like the interpretation of any human activity, constructive empiricism is constrained by the “text” of the scientific activity it interprets.
 Within those constraints, it succeeds or fails according to its ability to provide an interpretation of science that contributes to our understanding of science, making intelligible to us various elements of its practice. (van Fraassen 1994, 188–192)

 Here is a rough-and-ready characterization of what it is for a theory to be empirically adequate:

-a theory is empirically adequate exactly if what it says about the observable things and events in the world is true — exactly if it ‘saves the phenomena.’ (van Fraassen 1980, 12)
+a theory is empirically adequate exactly if what it says about the observable things and events in the world is true—exactly if it ‘saves the phenomena.’ (van Fraassen 1980, 12)